-HR 641 - Performance Management
+HR641 - Performance Management

 This course offers a contemporary view of Performance Management (PM); it focuses on both conceptual understanding and practical application of how to manage the performance of people within organizations.
-The course familiarize students with topics as, the importance and objectives of PM, the relation between job analysis and PM, strategic planning as a preliminary step for designing an effective PM process, different steps of PM process.
+The course familiarizes students with topics as, the importance and objectives of PM, the relation between job analysis and PM, strategic plan as a preliminary step for designing an effective PM process, different steps of PM process.
 Additionally, the course views the performance appraisal process, its different methods, problems and offer solutions to performance problems.
 Finally, the course views the link between PM process and reward system within the organization.

-HR 642 - Career Planning
+HR642 - Career Planning

-The course is designed to provide master students with a comprehensive learning of the issues related to build and develop their career path in Business organizations.
-Through a process of a self-exploration, the student will discover his/her interests, competencies, potential capabilities, and past experiences to build on his/her professional future career.
-The course topics focus on career decision making, Informational Interviewing & Job Shadowing, Job Search Strategies, Researching Companies, Resume Writing, interviewing, and making plans.
+The course is designed to provide master students with comprehensive learning of the issues related to build and develop their career path in Business organizations.
+Through the process of a self-exploration, the student will discover his/her interests, competencies, potential capabilities, and past experiences to build on his/her professional future career.
+The course topics focus on career decision making, Informational Interviewing and Job Shadowing, Job Search Strategies, Researching Companies, Resume Writing, interviewing, and making plans.

-HR 643 - Negotiation Management
+HR643 - Negotiation Management